 No big seasonal changes in weather, means wildlife is always active and close encounters are likely to occur no matter what time of year you travel.
 But there are a few particularly interesting wildlife events which we often get asked about!

 Among these is the courtship dance of the waved albatross.
 This graceful mating ritual is truly a sight to behold and one of those magic “David Attenborough” moments that happen so frequently in the Galapagos.
-If this is something you’d love to witness, then you will need to travel in April, and make sure your cruise visits Española Island.
+If this is something you’d love to witness, then you should travel between September and November, and make sure your cruise visits Española Island.

 Another popular species is the Galapagos Penguin.
 The good news is that these can be easily sighted from around May to September.
 Bartolome is a fantastic place to snorkel and observe them darting underwater.